Zootopia

-Zootopia (titled Zootropolis or Zoomania in various regions) is a 2016 American computer-animated buddy cop action comedy film produced by Walt Disney Animation Studios and released by Walt Disney Pictures.
-The 55th Disney animated feature film, the first installment in the Zootopia franchise, it was directed by Byron Howard and Rich Moore, co-directed by Jared Bush (in his feature directorial debut), and produced by Clark Spencer, from a screenplay written by Bush and Phil Johnston, and a story by Howard, Moore, Bush, Johnston, Jim Reardon, Josie Trinidad, and Jennifer Lee.
-The film stars the voices of Ginnifer Goodwin, Jason Bateman, Idris Elba, Jenny Slate, Nate Torrence, Bonnie Hunt, Don Lake, Tommy Chong, J. K. Simmons, Octavia Spencer, Alan Tudyk, and Shakira.
-Taking place in the titular city where anthropomorphic mammals coexist, it tells a story of an unlikely partnership between a rabbit police officer and a red fox con artist as they uncover a criminal conspiracy involving the disappearance of predators.
+Zootopia is a 2016 American animated buddy cop comedy film produced by Walt Disney Animation Studios.
+Directed by Byron Howard and Rich Moore and written by Jared Bush and Phil Johnston, the film features the voices of Ginnifer Goodwin, Jason Bateman, Idris Elba, Jenny Slate, Nate Torrence, Bonnie Hunt, Don Lake, Tommy Chong, J. K. Simmons, Octavia Spencer, Alan Tudyk, and Shakira.
+The film follows rookie police officer rabbit Judy Hopps and con artist fox Nick Wilde as they work together to uncover a conspiracy involving the disappearance of predators.

-Zootopia premiered at the Brussels Animation Film Festival in Belgium on February 13, 2016, and went into general theatrical release in Disney Digital 3-D, RealD 3D, IMAX 3D, and 4DX formats in the United States on March 4.
-Zootopia received positive reviews from critics, who praised its screenplay, animation, voice acting, subject matter, and Michael Giacchino's musical score.
-The film opened to record-breaking box offices in several countries, and earned a worldwide gross of over $1 billion, making it the fourth-highest-grossing film of 2016.
-The film earned numerous accolades; it was named one of the top ten best films of 2016 by the American Film Institute, and received Best Animated Feature at the 89th Academy Awards, among numerous other accolades.
-A television spin-off series, Zootopia+, premiered on Disney+ on November 9, 2022.
-A sequel is in development.
+Zootopia premiered at the Brussels Animation Film Festival in Belgium on February 13, 2016, and was released in the United States on March 4.
+The film received largely positive reviews from critics, who praised its screenplay, animation, and subject matter.
+The film opened to record-breaking box office returns in several countries, and grossed over $1 billion, making it the fourth-highest-grossing film of 2016.
+Among other accolades, the film was named one of the top-ten films of 2016 by the American Film Institute and won Best Animated Feature at the 89th Academy Awards.
+A television spin-off series, Zootopia+, premiered in 2022, and a sequel, Zootopia 2, is scheduled for release on November 26, 2025.